erikleitch/dbvis/README.md

 Each set of rings represents the entire RiakTS cluster -- in this case there were three physical nodes (visualized as three concentric rings), each node controlling a subset of 64 total hash partitions.
+An additional outermost ring represents total activity against any partition, regardless of which node controls it.

 In the mp4 versions, partitions are lit as data (or queries) touch those partitions, with intensity proportional to the total number of